10 Best Hydrogen Cars Revolutionizing the Future of Driving

 Toyota Mirai

 Still the gold standard of hydrogen cars.
-The Toyota Mirai gives you about 640 km of range and takes less than five minutes to refuel.
+The 2026 Toyota Mirai starts at $51,795 and gives you about 647 km (402 miles) of range with less than five minutes to refuel.
 It’s smooth, silent, and feels solid on the highway.
-Toyota refined the cabin for 2025, making it more comfortable and tech-friendly.
+For 2026, Toyota has added standard 19-inch black machine-finished alloy wheels and upgraded to Toyota Safety Sense 3.0 for enhanced driver assistance.
+New buyers also receive up to $15,000 in complimentary hydrogen fuel (6 years for purchases, 3 years for leases).

 Specification Details